-(b) Provision for impairment of receivables
+(b) Provision for impairment of financial assets

-For trade and bills receivables (excluding non-financial assets), the Group applies the simplified approach to provide for expected credit losses as prescribed by HKFRS 9, which requires the use of the lifetime expected loss allowance for all trade receivables (excluding non-financial assets).
-The loss allowances for financial assets are based on assumptions about risk of default and expected loss rates.
-The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
-Management reassesses the provision at each balance sheet date.
+The provision for impairment of financial assets are based on assumptions about risk of default and expected credit loss rates.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forwardlooking estimates at the end of each reporting period.
+Details of the key assumptions and inputs used are disclosed in Note 3.